rhannequin/astronoby/UPGRADING.md

 This class exposes `::march_equinox`, `::june_solstice`,
 `::september_equinox` and `::december_soltice` that all require a year (`Integer`) as parameter and return a date-time (`Time`) computed for the event.

+### `Util::Time` class dropped

+Time-related utility functions have been deleted, in favor of new classes (see below).

+### `GreenwichSiderealTime` class added

+Enables to instantiate a GST from UTC, or convert a GST to UTC.

+### `LocalSiderealTime` class added

+Enables to instantiate a LST from GST, or convert a LST to GST.